zenml-io/zenml/docs/book/mlops_stacks/metadata_stores/overview.md

 and their configuration, as well as the types of artifacts produced by pipeline step runs and the location in the Artifact Store where they are kept.
-This is coupled with saving the artifact contents themselves in the [Artifact Store](../artifact_stores/overview.md) to provide extremely useful features such as caching and provenance/lineage tracking.
+This is coupled with saving the artifact contents themselves in the [Artifact Store](../artifact_stores/overview.md) to provide extremely useful features such as caching, provenance/lineage tracking and pipeline reproducibility.

 Related concepts: